Horseshoe Park

 An inn was operated in the area for almost 25 years, until 1931, when the inn was purchased by the federal government.
 After the inn was removed, the land returned to its natural state.
 From 1933 to 1942, the Civilian Conservation Corps operated a camp in Horseshoe Park, and the men removed beetle-infested trees, built and improved trails and campgrounds, and other projects.

 Geology

-The park is in the lower elevations of Rocky Mountain National Park, within in the montane ecosystem of forests and grasslands.
+The park is in the lower elevations of Rocky Mountain National Park, within the montane ecosystem of forests and grasslands.
 The U-shaped valley was formed by the movement of a 500-foot thick glacier over hundreds of years.
 About 15,000 years ago, the glacier pushed through the valley, receded, was deposited rubble into a terminal down the valley and when it melted a lateral moraine remained.
 The sediment left behind from melted waters became the meadows of Horseshoe Park and deep depressions created Sheep Lakes there, where bighorn sheep congregate.
 Sheep Lakes is located at 8,650 ft above sea level.